andyatkinson/presentations/railsconf2025/10_mistakes.md

 </div>

 ## ❌ Mistake #4—Excessive Data Access
-- Operating in huge sets of 10K+ rows, causing seconds of wait time for users
+- Querying and retriveing huge sets of 10K+ rows, making users wait
 - Ineffective filtering and indexing on *low cardinality* columns
-- Missing indexes for *high cardinality* filter columns, foreign keys
+- Missing indexes on *high cardinality* columns or foreign keys for filtering
 - Not using advanced indexing like multicolumn or partial (Postgres)
-- Using only default B-Tree indexes, not other types like GIN, GiST
 - Performing slow aggregate queries (`SUM`, `COUNT`) on huge tables
-- For huge tables of 100GB or more in size, avoiding partitioning
+- For huge tables of 100GB or more in size, avoiding table partitioning

 <div class="corner-label">💵 Server costs, user experience</div>